syncfusion-content/flutter-docs/Flutter/pdf-viewer/accessibility.md

 ---
 layout: post
-title: Accessibility in Flutter PDF Viewer widget | Syncfusion
+title: Accessibility in Flutter PDF Viewer widget | Syncfusion<sup>&reg;</sup>
-description: Learn here all about the accessibility feature of the Syncfusion Flutter PDF Viewer (SfPdfViewer) widget and more.
+description: Learn here all about the accessibility feature of the Syncfusion<sup>&reg;</sup> Flutter PDF Viewer (SfPdfViewer) widget and more.
 platform: Flutter
 control: SfPdfViewer
 documentation: ug